-The Roberts Proton Therapy Center is the largest and most advanced facility in the world for this precise form of cancer radiation.
-Here, you have access to one of science's most sophisticated weapons against cancer, seamlessly integrated with a full range of oncology services at Penn Medicine's Abramson Cancer Center.
+The Roberts Proton Therapy Center is the largest and most advanced facility in the world for proton therapy.
+Here, you have access to one of science's most precise form of cancer radiation, seamlessly integrated with a full range of oncology services at Penn Medicine's Abramson Cancer Center.

 Why Penn's Roberts Proton Therapy Center Is Different

 - The Roberts Proton Therapy Center is the largest, most advanced facility of its kind in the world, and the only proton therapy center that is fully integrated with a National Cancer Institute (NCI) designated comprehensive cancer center.

 - Penn Medicine has been ranked the region's #1 cancer program by U.S. News & World Report.

 - Cancer care at the Abramson Cancer Center and the Roberts Proton Therapy Center offers patients comprehensive treatment services backed by the University of Pennsylvania Health System.

 - Your personal cancer treatment plans are created by a world-renowned team of experts dedicated to providing you multidisciplinary cancer care.